 Right Folks, I’m kinda breaking my ‘has to scare the pants off you’ rule a tad.
 But this is a hell of a story, I love Guillermo del Toro, what a director!
 If you haven’t seen this film then get on it straight away.
 It is in Spanish but once again you’ll forget it’s in a different language in minutes.
 It’s a very dark modern day fairy tale set in Franco’s Spain that packs a hell of a punch.
 Top notch.

-That's it.
+That’s it.
 20 scary films.
-(Sorry about the loading time but i really wanted a video preview for them all).
-I could have included 20 more but really long lists bore the crap outta me and I'm assuming you feel the same.
+(Sorry about the loading time but I really wanted a video preview of them all).
+I could have included 20 more but really long lists bore the crap outta me and I’m assuming you feel the same.

 I’d love you to tell me what’s missing in your opinion or watch something you’ve missed and let me know what you thought in the comments.